ATNoG/5G-Slice-Management-API-Stub/slice-manager-documentation.md

 # Authentication

-All Slice Manger's endpoints are protected (basic auth).
+All Slice Manager's endpoints are protected (basic auth).
 Therefore, the request should be made with this in mind.
 See the example below.

 ```python
 # Make a GET request with Basic Auth